AlifPapp/Outages/README.md

 ## Features
 Monitors multiple bots/users status, and notifies when its up or down.
-Note: Designed to only function in 1 guild
+<br>Note: Designed to only function in 1 guild

 ### Online message